Embark on a journey of self-discovery and celebrate your unique identity

 What is Autism?

 Autism Spectrum Disorder (ASD) is often perceived as a condition diagnosed in childhood, but many adults are discovering that ASD can offer insights into their unique challenges and experiences.
-Understanding autism in adults is crucial for providing the right support and interventions.
+Understanding autism in adults is crucial for providing the proper support and interventions.

 What is Autism?